 We welcome you to explore and discover these stories, memories and experiences and see (and listen) for yourself just why the market and fair remains at the heart of Loughborough’s community.

 Our exhibition at Charnwood Museum is from Saturday July 10th to December 18th and uncovers both the heritage of the market and the untold stories from today.

-Don’t miss out on the exhibition for the fair which will be held in the Town Hall Sock Gallery from the 14th October-18th November.
+Don’t miss out on the exhibition for the fair which is in the Town Hall Sock Gallery until the 18th of November.